 - Recognize that BARC members who serve as certification witnesses take time away from their own launch activities to provide this support.

 - Mindful that based on historical membership launch attendance it is reasonable to expect certification support to be available for 1-2 applicants each launch day.

-The following local rules were established in May 2018 as a condition of continued use of our launch site:
+The following local rules were established with the property owner in May 2018 as a condition of continued use of our launch site: